1. Drive at Night

 2. ...Or Leave Bright and Early

-Other parents swear by the early morning wake-up call.
+Other parents swear by the early morning wake-up call for mastering the road trip.
 For longer road trips (10-plus hours), it's often easiest to leave in the middle of the night.

 3. Take Care of the Driver

 While happy kids are important, a safe driver is also essential.
 "You need to make sure the driver is rested," says Gretchen Breuner, founder of RoadScholarz.com, who traveled around the country on a road trip with kids in an RV for several months.
 "I would even pull over and sleep for 10 minutes, giving me just the boost of energy I needed."

 4. Give Up the Wingman